 Notting Dale, Kensington & Chelsea

-A notoriously deprived enclave situated to the west of the much better-known and better-off district of Notting Hill
+A historically deprived enclave situated to the west of the much better-known and better-off district of Notting Hill

 In the mid-19th century this was a brickmaking area and Kensington Potteries was the largest employer.
 Gypsies lived here seasonally.

 From the 1860s Notting Dale was built up with cheap housing and the new residents scraped a living by taking in laundry or keeping pigs.

 Having started badly, conditions in Notting Dale soon got worse.
 In 1893 the Daily News reckoned this was the most “hopelessly degraded” place in London.
 The social reformer and statistician Charles Booth charted terrible hardship just a few hundred yards west of the wealth that radiated outwards from Lansdowne Crescent.